What is Fiscal Cancellation?

-If your Florida Prepaid account has been billed and payment has been applied to your student account you will not be fiscally cancelled.
+If your Florida Prepaid account is active and you did not submit a request for your Florida Prepaid Account to not be billed your student account you will not be fiscally cancelled.
 It is your responsibility to drop your courses during the drop/add period of the term to avoid being liable for fees.

 If a refund results from the Florida Prepaid payment to the University, how will I get the excess?

-The funds will be direct deposited into your bank account.
-If you do not have direct deposit an e-mail will be sent giving you check pick up options.
+If you have direct deposit setup the funds will be direct deposited into your bank account.
+If you do not have direct deposit your check will be mailed to the address you have on file with FAU.

 How will Florida Atlantic University bill my Florida Prepaid account?

 Billing will be automatic based on the number of credit hours a student is enrolled in each term.

 What do I do if I do not want my Florida Prepaid account account billed?